osrs-gear-discord/gear-discord/from-discord-to-update/clues/master.md

 For the cape slot: Max cape > Any cape with an Ava's effect.
 Also have a Crafting cape and Constr. cape in your inventory if you don't have a Max cape.

-Alternatively due to the amount of banking and high level wilderness steps, you can also use a minimalistic version of this setup and only bank what you really need for each step.
+Alternatively due to the amount of banking and high level wilderness steps, you can also use a minimalistic setup and only withdraw what you need for each step.
 Here's an example of how that setup would look like: https://github.com/osrs-gear-discord/gear-discord/blob/483590b8ca44cde37add06c049cd02784a90416c/from-discord-to-update/clues/resources/5%20master/setup%20wildy.png?raw=true

 It is also recommended to have the following items close to each other in your bank as well as high strength bonus (e.g. a Godsword), ranged attack (from the base setups, you can use Black d'hide chaps and Heavy ballista or something similar) and magic attack bonus equipment: